codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_430.rst

     * The new property ``$composerPackages`` is added to limit Composer package Auto-Discovery.
 * app/Config/Routes.php
     * Due to the fact that the approach to running Spark Commands has changed, there is no longer a need to load the internal routes of the framework (``SYSTEMPATH .
 'Config/Routes.php'``).
+* app/Config/Security.php
+    * Changed the value of the property ``$redirect`` to ``false`` to prevent redirection when a CSRF check fails.
+This is to make it easier to recognize that it is a CSRF error.

 All Changes
 ===========